 The application-dependent data field contains the requests listed below.
 The length of the application-dependent data shall be a multiple of 32 bits.
 The unused bytes shall be set to zero.

-Figure 10.2: Basic syntax of the application-dependent data fields
+Figure 10.2: Basic syntax of the application-dependent data fields when only ID is used

-The length of the messages is 1 or 2 bytes depending on request type.

 The ID field identifies the request type.
 ID Code points [0000] ...
-[1000] are specified in the present document, whereas the other ID code points are reserved for future use.The signalling for three different adaptation requests is defined below.
+[1111] are specified in the present document, whereas the other ID code points are reserved for future use.

+[

+When ID = ‘1111’, the ID field is extended with a 4-bit IDe field.
+In this case, a 1-byte length field is also added before the codec control request field.

+Figure 10.2.0: Basic syntax of the application-dependent data fields when both ID and IDe are used

+When only the ID field is used, the length of the messages is 1 or 2 bytes depending on request type and is specified in the following subclauses.

+When the ID field is extended with the IDe field, a 1-byte length field is also included describing the number of bytes used for the codec control request field, i.e., not including the ID, IDe and length fields.
+An implementation not supporting the IDe and the associated codec control messages may disregard the codec control message while continuing with reading of subsequent codec control messages, if included.

+]

+The signalling for several different adaptation requests is defined below.
 For each request, the codecs that can use the request are also specified.

 The requests that can be used in a session are negotiated with SDP, see clause 10.2.3.